stuycs-gh-classrooms/nxtm-p00-pd10-w-team/README.md

 ### Simulation 1: Gravity
 Describe how you will attempt to simulate orbital motion.
-Utilize the gravity equation and implement it into the Orb or OrbNode
+Utilize the gravity equation and implement it into the Orb or OrbNode.
 ---

 ### Simulation 2: Spring
 Describe what your spring simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-YOUR ANSWER HERE
+The spring simulation will depend on the length of the spring between the orb and orbnodes.
+This will affect the elongation or compression of the spring.
+If the spring is comrpessed or elongated, it will have a force bring it apart or together respectively.

 ---